k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 1. Verify that the LU_PARAMS is attached to the LU Schema.

-3. Edit the **COMBO_MAX_COUNT** shared Global imported from the TDM Library if needed.
-By default the Global is populated with 49 and is checked when creating a TDM task using a parameters selection method.
-If the number of possible values in the [TDM Parameters tables](#tdm-parameters-tables) is smaller or equal to the COMBO_MAX_COUNT value, the parameter is handled as a **combo** parameter and a list of all possible values for this parameter is displayed.
+3. Edit the **COMBO_MAX_COUNT** shared Global imported from the TDM Library, if needed.
+By default, the Global is populated with 49 and is checked when creating a TDM task using a parameters selection method.
+If the number of possible values in the [TDM Parameters tables](#tdm-parameters-tables) is less than or equal to the COMBO_MAX_COUNT value, the parameter is handled as a **combo** parameter and a list of all possible values for this parameter is displayed.
 If a value is not selected from the list, the parameter has more values than the threshold defined in COMBO_MAX_COUNT and you must enter the value in the parameter.

   ### Add Parameters for the Logical Unit - Optional